Home » Budapest » Szechenyi Baths tickets

 You don’t have a choice of not opting for them – all tickets either come with a Locker or a Cabin.

-And it makes sense too, for you need one of them to store your belongings while you step into the indoor and outdoor baths.
+And it makes sense, too, for you need one of them to store your belongings while you step into the indoor and outdoor baths.

 Szechenyi Baths Lockers

-Lockers are standard wardrobe type boxes one finds in swimming pools.
+Lockers are standard wardrobe-type boxes one finds in swimming pools.

 They have a lock to ensure your belongings remain safe.

-All lockers are of the same size – 120x30x65 cm (1200 x 300 x 650 mm).
+All lockers are the same size – 120x30x65 cm (1200 x 300 x 650 mm).

 The lockers are small, and if you have a big backpack or beach bag, there is a chance that they may not fit in.